kleinschmidt/votcorpora/README.md

   Rowlanda, & Halle, 2008).
 A subset of the talkers also conducted interviews, from which VOTs of all word-initial voiceless stops were measured.

+* Buckeye (Nelson, N. & Wedel, A., _under revision_).
+VOTs hand-annotated from word-initial
-* Buckeye: VOTs extracted from the Buckeye Corpus of conversational speech by Andy Wedel.
+  voice and voiceless stops in the Buckeye Corpus of conversational speech by Andy Wedel and Noah Nelson.
 Age is coded as old (40+) or young (under 40).
+  Includes stop length and local speech rate information, but no pre-voiced tokens.

 The first two are from isolated word list reading, the third from sentences and conversational speech and the fourth from conversational speech.
 All are from